x Lanik Septic Service

 D-Box vs Drop Box vs Dosing Tank

-Your septic distribution box (d-box) sits between the septic tank and the drain field.
-It divides effluent equally among all leach lines.
+A septic distribution box (d-box) sits between the septic tank and the drain field.
+It divides effluent equally among all leach lines, ensuring wastewater spreads evenly across your absorption field so no section gets overloaded.

 Signs of Distribution Box Problems (What Homeowners Notice First)

-Common Warning Signs:
+Common Warning Signs

 • Sewage backup in toilets, showers, or floor drains